Meet the 2017 Ethnic Young Adult Intern Cohort

 Iris is a member of Wesley United Methodist Church in Columbia, South Carolina, a part of the South Carolina Conference.
 This summer, she will be working with the NAACP, planning and researching with the organization to for all people in all aspects of life.
 She is especially looking forward to being a part of the leadership transition at the national level and observing what that change will entail.

 Skye is a member of Fife Indian United Methodist Church as well as the Oklahoma State University UMC Campus Ministry.
 She is a part of the Oklahoma Indian Missionary Conference.
 Skye will be interning this summer with Results, an agency dedicated to addressing US poverty, Medicare, and access to health services.
-She is looking forward to addressing the Medicaid and Medicare issues, healthcare reform, exploring the Washington, D.C. area, and especially visiting the Library of Congress.
+She is looking forward to addressing the Medicaid and Medicare issues, health are reform, exploring the Washington, D.C. area, and especially visiting the Library of Congress.

 Kendal L. McBroom